shparks12/road-network-optimization/README.md

 ## Network file naming convention
 Each network is given a unique name of form "G_complete_V_X.pickle" or "G_circuity_controlled_V_X.pickle" where "V" is the number of nodes in the network and "X" is the number of the network instance with that number of nodes from 1 to 5.

-## Network properties
+## Network instance properties
-Each network object is a NetworkX DiGraph with the following node and edge attributes:
+Each network instance object G_tot or G_C* is a NetworkX DiGraph with the following node and edge attributes:

 ### Node attributes
 - 'x': Horizontal position coordinate
 - 'y': Vertical position coordinate

 ### Edge attributes
 - 'length': Euclidean distance attribute between node i and node j for edge (i, j).